Configure inputs to begin

 Sequence length: Target length in residues for unconditional generation (50-512).
 Longer sequences increase computational time but enable designing larger proteins.
 The 512-residue limit reflects model training constraints.

-Motif start/end residue: Defines the functional motif region in your PDB file (1-indexed).
-The motif sequence will be preserved exactly; surrounding residues will be generated.
+Motif start/end index: Defines the functional motif region in the extracted chain sequence using native EvoDiff semantics: 0-indexed and inclusive.
+The motif sequence is preserved exactly; surrounding residues are generated.

 Positions to regenerate: Comma-separated residue ranges to mask and regenerate.
 Format: "10-25,50-60" regenerates positions 10-25 and 50-60 while preserving all other positions.
 Use 1-indexed positions matching your input sequence.

 EvoDiff outputs FASTA-formatted protein sequences.
+For scaffold and inpainting jobs, ProteinIQ also returns structured metadata describing each generated sequence so you can trace motif placement or masked ranges without re-parsing the FASTA manually.
 Unlike structure prediction tools, no confidence scores are directly provided—the model generates plausible sequences but cannot guarantee they will fold or function.

 Sequence properties: Check amino acid composition, isoelectric point, and instability index using ProteinIQ analysis tools.
 Generated sequences should show natural-like properties unless specifically designed otherwise.